Red X iconGreen tick iconYellow tick icon

 Miranda is unquestionably passionate in her determination to use her role as a teacher to infect her students with the same passion to learn, and to make a difference in the world.
 She leads the University of Otago's work on the Global Citizenship Programme, an initiative to improve the Matariki Universities' capacity to be leading institutions in understanding citizenship and community engagement.

-Miranda is current with the latest governance thinking, practices, and knowledge through formal governance professional development and training as an active member of the NZ Institute of Directors.
+Miranda is current with the latest governance thinking, practices, and knowledge through formal governance professional development and training as an active chartered member of the NZ Institute of Directors.
 Other personal key competencies include comprehending and articulating the big picture, maintaining a strategic outlook and awareness of market dynamics, and food industry-specific knowledge.
-Key behavioural attributes include being a frank and open communicator, loyal to the interests of the entity involved, and reliable, committed, and energetic.
+Beyond HoD duties to Food Science, she is actively involved at the University level through regular contributions to programmes such as the Academic Leadership Development Programme and serving as a Committee Member for the UoO Staff Women’s Caucus.

 Teaching